kolab-groupware/egara/docs/data_storage.md

 below.
 It is divided into one section for each type of data is manages, which is then further subdivided by bucket.

+= Riak Configuration

+Egara relies on a set of bucket types being available at runtime.
+As Riak currently does not provide an API for creating bucket types, the script in deployment/riak.sh must be run once on any one of the systems that is hosting a Riak node prior to using Egara.
+Egara may be running when the script is run, but will not function properly until it completed.

 = IMAP Data

 There are four buckets in use: